Geometry evolution models#

 Geometry evolution models are responsible to compute the change in glacier geometry as a response to the climatic mass balance forcing computed with the Mass balance models.
 They are also in charge of reporting diagnostic variables such as length, area, volume.
 Depending on the model’s complexity, they can also report about ice velocity, ice thickness, etc.

-Currently, OGGM has three operational geometry evolution models:
+Currently, OGGM has three geometry evolution models: